 Matt Cockbill is a Partner, and Head of Technology, and Energy, Manufacturing & Infrastructure Practices for Berwick Partners.

-Categories: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment, Energy & Utilities Recruitment
+Category: Consumer & FMCG Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Sciences Recruitment, Retail & Ecommerce Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Chemicals and Process Industries Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Housing Recruitment, Tax Recruitment, Energy & Utilities Recruitment